-The Foundation seeks to help support a wide variety of human needs, significantly in the Harrisonburg area, as this is where five generations of the Denton Family have resided.
+The Denton Family Charitable Foundation seeks to help support a wide variety of human needs, significantly in the city of Harrisonburg and county of Rockingham as this is where five generations of the Denton family have resided.

 The Foundation concentrates on five major areas — community, education, church, athletics and the arts, particularly music.
 The Foundation also has a number of smaller programs which it intends to help as the founder, E. Warren Denton, Jr. believed in many ways that private programs are more effective than those of government.